 Section 1:

 a.
-Membership shall not be denied to any person on the basis of race, sex, sexual orientation, color, national origin, religion, creed, political views, physical disability or veteran status.
+Bucket & Dipper does not discriminate on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, sexual orientation, protected veteran status, or any other bases under the law, in its activities, programs, admission, and employment.

 b.
 Members selected shall be juniors during the next academic school year.
 A junior is a third year student or a student who has completed more than sixty hours before autumn semester of the next academic year.